 - The KPIs that matter most

 With geopolitical uncertainty, market and economic volatility, and an increasing focus on environmental and security risks (physical and cyber), a traditional approach to strategy, decision-making and operations is not sufficient.
 Executives in all leadership areas, especially procurement, must also focus on flexibility, diversification, resilience and finding real-time metrics so they can act and adapt quickly.
-In this session, JLL will share their recent Future of Work model, an agile and adaptable strategy platform for achieving ambitions in an ever-evolving business environment.
-The presenter will decode the interconnected dimensions of the model and related research and how they apply to fundamental strategic long term business planning.
+In this session, Accenture and JLL will share their recent Technology Vision and Future of Work models, an agile and adaptable strategy platform for achieving ambitions in an ever-evolving business environment.
+The presenters will decode the interconnected dimensions of the respective platforms and related research and how they apply to fundamental strategic long term business planning.

 - Five "Future of Work" Dimensions: Digital Drive, Continuous Innovation, Operational Excellence, Financial Performance and Human Experience

 - Case study examples of change management on a reactive, active or proactive scale

 - Blueprints for connecting these activities into overall corporate strategic planning

 While contract compliance audits are an effective tool to mitigate financial losses, there are multiple benefits beyond recoveries of past overcharges, including increased transparency/accountability, enhanced processes, improved communication and stronger contract language.
 In order to fully maximize these benefits, it is critical to achieve organizational alignment among all the appropriate stakeholders, including those outside of procurement and the business.
 Attendees will gain insights on the true value of a contract compliance program, actions to take to promote organizational alignment and essential components of successful, sustainable projects.